jmsdnns/blag/content/history/july-4th-is-no-birthday/index.md

 ![A 1789 engraving of the Boston Tea Party](boston_tea_party.jpg)<br>
 _"Boston Tea Party.", The History of North America.
 London: E. Newberry, 1789_

 Samuel Adams, John's cousin, takes a wilder route.
-He was bootlegger that was good at avoiding British oversight, letting them avoid oversight and paying taxes, while they undercut legal markets for fun and profit.
+He was a bootlegger that was good at avoiding the British, letting them avoid oversight and paying taxes, while they undercut legal markets for fun and profit.
 The Brits can't seem to stop him, so they decide to join him, and set their prices so low that Samuel becomes the one who can't compete.
 Samuel reacts by organizing the [Boston Tea Party](https://en.wikipedia.org/wiki/Boston_Tea_Party), where he and members of the Sons Of Liberty dress as natives, sneak onto English boats, and then toss 342 chests of tea into the water.
 Needless to say, the English didn't like that.

 ## E Pluribus Unum